Holi: Indian diaspora

 Over the years, Holi has become an important festival in many regions wherever Indian diaspora were either taken as indentured labourers during colonial era, or where they emigrated on their own, and are now present in large numbers such as in Africa, North America, Europe, Latin America, and parts of Asia such as Fiji.

 Suriname

 Holi is a national holiday in Suriname.
-It is called Phagwa festival, and is celebrated to mark the beginning of spring and Hindu mythology.
+It is called Phagwa festival, and is celebrated to mark the beginning of spring.
 In Suriname, Holi Phagwa is a festival of colour.
 It is customary to wear old white clothes on this day, be prepared to get them dirty and join in the colour throwing excitement and party.

 Trinidad and Tobago

-Phagwa is celebrated with a lot of colour and splendour, along with the singing on traditional Phagwah songs such as Chowtal and new songs such as Pichakaree.
+Phagwa is celebrated with much colour and splendour, along with the singing on traditional Phagwah songs such as Chowtal and new songs such as Pichakaree.
+It is celebrated throughout the country by people of all ethnicities and religions.
+Many Hindu schools get the day off as well.
 Holika Dahan is celebrated the night before Phagwah.
+A Castor plant is planted in a ceremonial manner along with the chanting of mantras in honour of Holi, and is called a Holika.
+On this day, many temples in the Indo-Caribbean community also do Pujas in honour of Radha Krishna, Saraswati, Vishnu, Lakshmi, and the temples patron deity.